jules2689/TweetSearch/README.md

 Optimizations were then performed by both team members.
 These optimizations were determined through analysis, evaluation and discussions.

 Discussions were held between the team members throughout the project to determine which sections must be completed and which goals we were to reach.

+Stats based results include term-based stat numbers (such as vocabulary size), selections of terms and select query results.
+These tasks were split among both members of the team.

+The last run through of the report was performed by both members of the team.

 ---